noydb/duhmap/README.md

 ---

 ## `@DuhMap` Configurations
-- `strictChecks`: throw compilation errors if certain pre-defined rules fail during generation.
-Rules:
-  - if specified ignored fields do not exist on the source and target, fail.
-  - if the source and target classes do not possess identical fields.
-Equality is determined by number of fields, names, and types.
-  - `implicitCasting` must be disabled (set to false)

-- `ignoredMethods`: tell DuhMap to skip any methods contained within the annotated interface
+#### `beanType`

-- `beanType`: configure the type of java bean to generate.
+Configure the type of java bean to generate.

 - `DEFAULT`: concrete final class implementing the annotated interface's methods
 - `SPRING`: Spring Framework based bean, configured through use of `@Component` making the annotated interface available for dependency injection in Spring applications
 - `STATIC`: un-instantiable final class implementing the interface methods as public static methods

+#### TODO `ignoredMethods`
+Instruct the processor not to map the specified methods during generation.

+Note: for `SPRING` & `DEFAULT` bean types, the method will be implemented but immediately return null.

+#### TODO `ignoredStrictChecks`
-- TODO `ignoredStrictChecks`: disable compilation failure for any combination of the rules run when `strictChecks=true`
+Disable compilation failure by specifiying any combination of the string values below (when `strictChecks=true`)

+- `ignoreFields`
+- `mismatchingFields`
+- `ignoredMethods`
+- `implicitCasting`

+#### `strictChecks`

+Throw compilation errors if any of the criteria listed below are not met:
+  - Specified ignored fields do not exist on the source and target.
+  - The source and target classes do not possess identical fields.
+Equality is determined by number of fields, names, and types.
+  - `implicitCasting` must be disabled (set to false)

 ---

 ## `@DuhMapMethod` Configurations

+#### `ignore`

-- `ignore`: tell DuhMap to not map the annotated method (it will return null for `SPRING` & `DEFAULT` bean types)
+Instruct the processor not to map the annotated method during generation.

+Note: for `SPRING` & `DEFAULT` bean types, the method will be implemented but immediately return null.

+#### `ignoredFields`

-- `ignoreFields`: tell DuhMap to skip any fields contained on the source (and target) class during generation
+Instruct the processor to not map the specified fields contained within the source (and target) class during generation

-- `nullSafe`: generate null checks inside all generated mapper methods (the source class is checked for null)
+#### TODO `implicitCast`

+Automatically widen/promote a value for a source field, if the target field type permits doing so.

+**Cheat Sheet**: `byte` -> `short` -> `char` -> `int` -> `long` -> `float` -> `double`

+**Note**: you cannot use this annotation when `strictChecks=true`

+#### `mapList`

-- `mapList`: generate a list implementation of the annotated method.
+Generate a list implementation of the annotated method.
 It will replicate the original method, but the parameter & return type signatures will be type-safe `java.util.List` variables

-  - **Note**: with Spring beans, you can utilize this annotation by setting it to true _and_ defining the list method **in the annotated interface**.
+**Note**: for Spring beans, you can utilize this annotation by defining the list method - replicating the one DuhMap will generate - **in the annotated interface**.
 This is so that when you inject the bean - but do so referencing the interface - the generated list methods will be detected)

-- TODO `implicitCast`: automatically widen/promote a value for a source field, if the target field type permits. (`byte` -> `short` -> `char` -> `int` -> `long` -> `float` -> `double`)
-  - **Note**: you cannot use this annotation when `strictChecks=true`
+#### `nullSafe`
+Generate null checks inside all generated mapper methods (the source class will be checked for null)

 ---

 ## TODOs
 - test what happens if you have a field on one class but it's not on the other
 - disable/handle enums & lists when they are fields on source & target? & other types.....?
-- maybe allow mapAll with spring bean, by adding list to interface and using mapAll with it. explain in readme
 - validate ignoredMethods exist

 ---